Pablocubo/myFlix-client/README.md

 - **Login View:** Allows users to log in with a username and password.
 - **Signup View:** Enables new users to register by providing a username, password, email, and date of birth.
-- **Main View:** Displays all movies with image, title, and description; includes live search and genre filtering features.
+- **Main View:** Displays all movies with image, title, and description.
-- **Single Movie View:** Offers detailed information about a single movie and related functionalities.
+- **Single Movie View:** Offers detailed information about a single movie.
-- **Profile View:** Shows user details, allows info updates, deregistration, and management of favorite movies.
+- **Profile View:** Shows user details, allows user updates, deregistration, and management of favorite movies.

 ## Set up This App